apache/trafficserver/doc/admin-guide/files/records.config.en.rst

          :ts:cv:`proxy.config.http.cache.max_stale_age`.
 Otherwise, go to
          origin server.
    ``4`` Return a ``502`` error on either a cache miss or on a revalidation.
+   ``5`` *Experimental Collapsed Forwarding* Enters a read-write loop for write_retries*read_retry_time.
+Every retry if it fails to obtain the write lock then it will attempt a cache lookup instead.
+If this fails all retries then go to origin server.
    ===== ======================================================================

 Customizable User Response Pages